jchristopher/attachments/readme.txt

 Version 3 is a *major* rewrite.
 While I've taken precautions in ensuring you won't lose any saved data it is important to back up your database prior to upgrading in case something goes wrong.
 This version is a complete rewrite so all legacy data will be left in place, but a migration must take place to match the new data storage model and workflow.

 == Frequently Asked Questions ==

+= How do I customize this plugin? =

+Please use [Attachments UI](https://mondaybynoon.com/members/plugins/attachments-ui/?utm_campaign=Attachments&utm_term=wp%2breadme%2bFAQ) or see the [documentation](https://github.com/jchristopher/attachments#documentation)

+= This doesn't answer my question =

 Please see [Issues on GitHub](https://github.com/jchristopher/attachments/issues)